Freevini/ReCycled/README.md

 Here, we are creating a pipeline that checks the circularity of genome assemblies and circularises them according to the location of the dnaA.

+Aims:

+1. Create a tool that identifies and circularises complete bacterial contigs
+2. Create a fast and scalable approach
+3. use a few dependencies as possible

 In order to to this we are working on the following parts:

 ## 1. check query genome assembly